 The core programmatic emphasis of this project will be renovation of space for the UIC Research Resources Center (RRC) and the creation of "Class A" laboratory space for use by health sciences researchers.
-RRC maintains and supports hightechnology scientific equipment for use by research faculty and staff.
+RRC maintains and supports high-technology scientific equipment for use by research faculty and staff.
 Modern biomedical research is extremely sophisticated and complex and requires a broad range of technical support services.
 RRC personnel provide research teams with access to state-of-the-art instruments, training on use of the instruments, and specialized service and expertise in the application of the equipment to solve a wide range of problems for chemical, biological and structural characterization.
-RRC also provides computational and statistical services for analysis and interpretation of experimental results and operates electronic and mechanical shops for fabrication of special equipment and apparatus necessary for conducting cutting-edge research.
+RRC also provides computational and statistical services for analysis and interpretation of special equipment and apparatus necessary for conducting cutting-edge research.
 RRC and laboratory renovation will include demolition of existing conditions, installation of new flooring, casework with non-porous bench tops to control contamination, and associated gases, water, electrical and data services.
 The renovated RRC space will house electron microscopes, confocal and optical microscopes, flow cytometers, peptide synthesizers, protein sequencers, mass spectrometers, proteomics, nuclear magnetic resonance spectrometers, a magnetic resonance micro-imager, DNA sequencers, a transgenic production facility, genomic chip facilities and tissue culture services.
 Renovated research laboratory space will be designed to support selected high-priority research techniques that cannot be accommodated in older, less modern laboratory buildings.